-These are feature-rich applications used by other businesses, so they are frequently updated with the latest technology to keep your business agile and competitive, and don’t require the extra costs of hiring developers.
+These are feature-rich applications used by many other businesses, so they are frequently updated with the latest technology to keep your business agile and competitive, and they don't require the extra costs of hiring developers.

-10. Projects outside scope of expertise
+9. Projects outside your scope of expertise

 "Development projects which are out of the team core expertise are good candidates to be passed to vendors," Yakovlev noted.

 Although some projects will require vendor autonomy, many vendors are open to collaboration, which can keep your employees involved in the project while giving them exposure to the new technology and the processes involved.

 For businesses to perform quality control and ensure that everyone is on the same page, business owners should have a clear vision of exactly what they want and assign a point person with a vested interest in the project, Yakovlev advised.

 "The project should have an accountable stakeholder in-house, well-defined scope and clear acceptance criteria," he said.